Pobek/auto-scale-solution/README.md

 # Auto Scaling Solution

-This repository contains the solution to the auto-scaling incident excersice.
+This repository contains the solution to the auto-scaling incident exercise..

 ## Problem

 Our production AWS k8s cluster is running on different instance groups, all of them are spot instance based.

-During a scaling event, we were unable to acquire new spot instances due to their availability dropping to 0 in the regions we reside in (Although our MaxPrice was set to the on demand value)
+During a scaling event, we were unable to acquire new spot instances due to their availability dropping to 0 in the regions we reside in (Although our Max Price was set to the on demand value)

 This event caused a major degradation to our performance due to the fact our services were not able to deal with the increasing request throughput.